 CFD is highly valued by investors for its flexibility and capital efficiency, offering distinct benefits compared to buying and owning assets directly.

-- Dual Trading Direction (Long and Short): CFDs offer complete flexibility: profit can be made whether the asset price is rising (by Going Long) or falling (by Going Short).
-This makes it possible to seek opportunities in any market condition.
+- Dual trading direction (Long and Short): Profit can be made whether the asset price is rising (by Going Long) or falling (by Going Short)

 | Feature | CFD Trading | Traditional Stock Trading | Futures Trading |